juji-io/datalevin/benchmarks/write-bench/README.md

 overwrite.
 The chance of being an overwrite increases as more items are written.

-### Measures
+### Metrics

-For every 10K writes, a set of measures are recorded:
+For every 10K write requests, a set of metrics are recorded:

 * Time (seconds), time since benchmark run starts.
 * Throughput (writes/second), average throughput at the moment.